swit3k/blog/README.md

 # Blog files
-Repository for all blog posts apearing on switalla.pl
+Repository for all blog posts appearing on [switalla.pl](http://switalla.pl)